 The Business Plan has helped Oregon navigate two recessions and shape policy for a range of issues, but now we face our biggest crisis in a century.
 The coronavirus pandemic has ravaged public health, shattered individual lives, and set back our economy while exposing long festering inequities in the fabric of our society.
 As this crisis unfolded in the spring we held a number of virtual meetings with public, private, and nonprofit sector leaders to surface issues and ideas, with particular attention to the trends, challenges, and opportunities exposed or accelerated by the pandemic crisis.
 These conversations formed the foundation of our policy work for 2020.

-This year, given the pandemic, we reimagined our traditional December Leadership Summit as a series of virtual events between July and December to consider how the covid crisis has changed Oregon and how we can emerge from its grip stronger and more equitable.
+In 2020, given the pandemic, we reimagined our traditional December Leadership Summit as a series of virtual events between July and December to consider how the covid crisis has changed Oregon and how we can emerge from its grip stronger and more equitable.
 These events included general sessions much like our traditional Summit plenary segments as well as more topical sessions like our traditional breakouts.
-Thank you to all who joined us for this year’s Leadership Summit Series, Recovery for Shared Prosperity.
+Thank you to all who joined us for the Leadership Summit Series, Recovery for Shared Prosperity.